-87 (2000) 12/31/2019 12/31/2018 Variance Remarks Coal 18,749 13,936 35% Better profitability partially offset by the cash dividend paid SCPC 6,765 10,091 -33% Income for the period offset by payment of cash dividend SLPGC 8,827 5,938 49% Income for the period offset by payment of cash dividend Others (208) (197) 6% Expenses of pre-operating subsidiaries Total 34,133 29,768 15%
+12/31/2019 12/31/2018 Variance Remarks Coal 18,749 13,936 35% Better profitability partially offset by the cash dividend paid SCPC 6,765 10,091 -33% Income for the period offset by payment of cash dividend SLPGC 8,827 5,938 49% Income for the period offset by payment of cash dividend Others (208) (197) 6% Expenses of pre-operating subsidiaries Total 34,133 29,768 15%

-PERFORMANCE INDICATORS:
+V. PERFORMANCE INDICATORS:

-- 1. Net Income After Tax Consolidated net income after tax down by 20% as coal ASP went down by 22% and power generation down dropped by 22% YOY. - 2.
-Dividend Payout Strong profitability and high liquidity the Company declared regular cash dividend of PhP1.25 per share on 18 March 2019 paid on 26 April 2019. - 3.
-Debt-to-Equity Ratio -DE slightly improved to 0.63x from 0.78x at the start of the year despite cash dividend declaration. - 4.
-Net Profit Margin Net profit margin dropped to 22% due to weakening coal prices. - 5.
+- 6. Net Income After Tax Consolidated net income after tax down by 20% as coal ASP went down by 22% and power generation down dropped by 22% YOY. - 7.
+Dividend Payout Strong profitability and high liquidity the Company declared regular cash dividend of PhP1.25 per share on 18 March 2019 paid on 26 April 2019. - 8.
+Debt-to-Equity Ratio -DE slightly improved to 0.63x from 0.78x at the start of the year despite cash dividend declaration. - 9.
+Net Profit Margin Net profit margin dropped to 22% due to weakening coal prices. - 10.
 Current Ratio Cash position remains healthy despite cash dividend payment on April 26, 2019.
 The Company's internal current ratio threshold is at least 1.00, end-of-the-period current ratio is 1.54:1.

-INFORMATION ON INDEPENDENT ACCOUNTANT AND OTHER RELATED MATTERS
+B. INFORMATION ON INDEPENDENT ACCOUNTANT AND OTHER RELATED MATTERS

-The external auditors of the Company and its Subsidiaries is the accounting firm SyCip Gorres Velayo & Co.
-(SGV & Co.).
-Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), the Company and its Subsidiaries has engaged the services of SGV as external auditor of the Company, and Dhonabee B. Señeres is the Partner-In-Charge starting 2018 audit period given the required audit partner rotation every five years.
+The principal accountants and external auditors of SMPC and its Subsidiaries is the accounting firm SyCip Gorres Velayo & Co.
+(SGV).
+Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), SMPC and its Subsidiaries have engaged the services of SGV as external auditor, and Dhonabee B. Señeres is the Partner-In-Charge starting 2018 or less than five years following the regulatory policy of audit partner rotation every five years.